arc42/canvas.arc42.org-site/_pages/08-faq.md

 ## How shall I create a canvas?

-**With a group of people**<br>
+### With a group of people
-We found the canvas to be a highly effective _collaboration_ tool, sparkling mutual understanding in a group of people.
+We found the canvas to be a highly effective _collaboration_ tool, sparking mutual understanding in a group of people.

-* Therefore, get together with some people have a _stake_ in the system under consideration, some interest or motivation
+* Therefore, get together with some people that have a _stake_ in the system under consideration, some interest or motivation
-* With your tool of choice (see below, we prefer a huge sheet of paper) start brainstorming the different sections of the canvas.
+* With your tool of choice (see below, we prefer a huge sheet of paper), start brainstorming the different sections of the canvas.

 ## How do the different canvas types relate to each other?